MKP has three conjoined purposes.

 Relative to his poetic aspirations and poetic character, who does he talk and write

-does he say to them, and they to him?
-What does he read and purposefully study?
-What
+to?
+Who does he meet—and how?
+What does he read and purposefully

-friends read?
+study?
+What do his friends read?
 What takes up most of this thinking?
-What, for example, impacts him
+What, for example,

-cultural—have on him?
-How do his poetics (mainly articulated in his letters) anticipate,
+landscape—both natural and cultural—have on him?
+How do his poetics (mainly articulated

-propel, his poetry?
-When and how does he become Bate’s great poet
+letters) anticipate, or even propel, his poetry?
+When and how does he become Bate’s

 Now, MKP does not pretend to have achieved Bate’s holy